IDMNYU/DM4003-Senior-Project-SP16/end_of_semester_presentation.md

 ---

-## END OF SEMESTER PUBLIC PRESENTATIONS
+## End Of Semester Public Presentations

 Date and Time TBD,
 MAGNET 811 (Attendance is MANDATORY for the entire # hours!)